rmhman/nettools/README.md

 The repository includes a shared folder that will be mapped to the container's shared folder.
 This allows for easy movement and sharing of folders and files between the container-host and the container itself.

 ## Usage
-Make sure you have Docker installed and configured before using this network tools container.
+Ensure you have Docker installed and configured before using this network tools container.

 **Note:** Replace <container_name> with the desired name for your container.